adamkocsis/Rcourse/2_Advanced_Beginner/12_vectorization/vectorized_subsetting.md

 ```

-This kind of subsetting is extremely useful, and is very frequently used - as a matter of fact, so frequently, that we never use it.
-The entire the construct above can be expressed with this single line of code:
+This kind of subsetting is extremely useful, and is very frequently used - as a matter of fact, so frequently, that we never use it the way it is written above.
+We rather used a much simplified form: the entire the construct can be expressed with this single line of code:

 ```R
 numbers[indices]